-The Columbia County Sheriff's Office K9 Unit currently consists of Deputy Travis Lange partnered with K9 Jax and Deputy Jordan Haueter partnered with K9 Mattis and newly assigned Deputy Derek Jesko with K9 Artis.
+The Columbia County Sheriff's Office K9 Unit currently consists of Deputy Travis Lange partnered with K9 Jax and Sergeant Jordan Haueter partnered with K9 Mattis and newly assigned Deputy Derek Jesko with K9 Artus.
 They are all assigned to the patrol division.

 All Columbia County Sheriff's Office K9 teams are required to go through monthly training in the above areas.
 The Columbia County Sheriff's Office dogs are certified through American Police Canine Association.

 The dogs' detection ability enables the handler to conduct thorough and complete searches with minimal time and personnel as well as increasing safety to officers.